-- Dual Mode Swift The patented (pat.
-6,404,203) automatic electrode system used with the MiniSting and the Sting.
-The unique advantage with the Swift, Automatic Dual Mode electrode system is: - 1.
-Dual Mode capability makes it possible to use non-polarisable electrodes for the potential measurement.
-Since this feature is patented, it is only available with AGI equipment. - 2.
+Dual Mode Swift

+The patent pending automatic electrode system used with the Sting R1 and the Sting R1 IP.
+The unique advantage with the Swift, Automatic Dual Mode electrode system is:

+- Dual Mode capability makes it possible to use non-polarisable electrodes for the potential measurement.
+Since this feature is patent pending, it is only available with AGI equipment. - 2.
 All dual mode electrodes can have their addresses re-programmed without having to open them up.
-This is done with the Swift reprogramming kit (part #921001).
+This is done with the Swift reprogramming kit (part #921000).
 This feature is important, for example, if one user wants to borrow a Swift cable set from another user.
 The electrodes can then be re-programmed so that the electrode addresses are in consecutive order.
 Another case is if an electrode needs to be replaced by a spare electrode.
-The spare electrode is then quickly re-programmed and placed in the faulty electrodes place.
+The spare electrode is then quickly reprogrammed and placed in the faulty electrodes place.

-1.6 Measurements
+1.6 Measurement strategy

-The MiniSting instrument is a DC resistivity instrument.
-The MiniSting is also a time domain induced polarization (IP) instrument.
+The Sting instruments are DC resistivity instruments.
+The Sting R1 IP is also a time domain induced polarization (IP) instrument.
 The instruments automatically commutates the signal, but for the resistivity measurement it operates in the DC region of the signal.

-The MiniSting instrument has two modes of measurement, the resistivity (RES) mode and the resistivity/IP (RES/IP) mode.
+The Sting R1 IP instrument has two modes of measurement, the resistivity (RES) mode and the resistivity/IP (RES/IP) mode.